dahimbis/Hiya-Voice-Concierge/README.md

 - Continue working hands-free while the assistant manages background actions.

 **Goal:**
-Empower users to manage their day-to-day life — meetings, travel, and communication — through one intelligent, voice-controlled assistant that handles everything seamlessly.
+Empower users to manage their day-to-day life, meetings, travel, and communication — through one intelligent, voice-controlled assistant that handles everything seamlessly.

 ---